Paramaribo, Suriname – February 23, 2014

 We made our way to what I would call the back corner of the market.
 That is where some people were frying something that reminded me of the Mexican churros.
 The man working the dough rolled out long, flat pieces about four or five inches wide.
 He then made several crosscuts.
 That resulted in a flat piece of dough four or five inches long by one inch wide.
 He placed one on top of the other and creased them lengthwise down the middle with a small piece of bamboo.
 The final process was pulling them until they were 15 or 16 inches long.
-Once they were the right length they were laid gently in a large pot of hot oil.
+Once they were the right length, they were laid gently in a large pot of hot oil.

 The finished products were retrieved from the pot when they were golden brown.
 I did not have one since I had just eaten breakfast.
 I was told they are not a sweet snack.
 That surprised me since I had likened them to a churro.

-The market was fairly crowded; however, I would not have called it packed.
+The market was reasonably crowded; however, I would not have called it packed.
 It appears one could get just about anything there; chicken feet, fish heads, squid and vegetables.
 In addition to those ingredients, one could also purchase any number of cooked delights; some fried, some steamed, while there were others that were packaged and ready for consumption.
-I just could not bring myself to try anything.
-If I return, I will make sure to go hungry so I can partake.
+I could not bring myself to try anything.
+If I return, I will make sure to go hungry so that I can partake.

-Walking through the Palmentuin we ended up at the Fort Zeelandia complex.
-There is one interesting “skeleton” of a building in the area that used to be the storehouse.
+Walking through the Palmentuin, we ended up at the Fort Zeelandia complex.
+There is one impressive “skeleton” of a building in the area that used to be the storehouse.
 It was nearly 200 years old when it burned down in the 1990s.
 I thought it was just an interesting looking hulk of a building.
 Unfortunately, since it is directly beside the President’s office building, I was not able to take a photograph.

-The smallest building houses a museum gift shop in the ground floor.
+The smallest building houses a museum gift shop on the ground floor.
 A couple of items caught my eye.
 Both were made from seeds native to Suriname.
 One seed is red, about the size of a pomegranate seed.
 Holes were drilled into the seeds by which they are strung onto a bracelet.
 The other item was made with much smaller, flatter seeds.
 These were woven into an intricate necklace.

 When I met up with Boyky again, he surprised me with a cold bottle of water, quite thoughtful.

 Boyky explained that part of the problem leading to the decay of the area is the prevalence of multiple family owners scattered around the world.
 Over time, many properties have been passed down through wills.
 The family heirs have become far-flung; with members of a typical family residing in Suriname, Canada, The Netherlands, etc. That makes it difficult for everyone to come to terms on what to do with a property.
-As a result, some properties simply continue their decay with no intercession on the part of the family.
+As a result, some properties continue their decay with no mediation on the part of the family.

 Across from the river-facing buildings, one can see the hulk of a sunken ship in the middle of the Suriname River.
 Boyky said this was a German boat that was sunk by its captain during World War II.